 The religious significance of the mountain revolves around the wooden statue of the Black Madonna (La Moreneta).
 It was discovered in 880 AD after a group of children were said to have repeatedly sighted a strange light falling from the sky.
 When the Bishop of Manresa and a group were convinced by the children to take a look, they discovered the wooden statue.
 This statue is said to have been made by St. Luke in around 50 AD and hidden here to protect it during the Moorish occupation.

 The monastery was built and founded in 1025 and continues to attract pilgrims to this day.
 Montserrat grew in significance and, in 1493, Columbus even named an Antilles island after it., during the dictatorship of Franco the monastery become a sight of resistance.
 Hosting fairs in Catalan and it was even the site where the first bible in Catalan was published.
 It became an important symbol of Catalan resistance against the oppression.

-How to get there
+How to get to the mountain

-1) Trans Montserrat – includes return train travel, two metro journeys, return rack railway or cable car travel, unlimited funicular journeys and entrance to the audiovisual exhibition.
-This ticket costs €27.50.
+- Trans Montserrat includes return train travel, two metro journeys, return rack railway or cable car travel, unlimited railroad journeys, and entrance to the audiovisual exhibition.
+This ticket will cost you €27,50.

-2) Tots Montserrat – includes Round trip train ticket, Audio-visual Guide, plus entrance to the museum and liquor tasting.
-Lunch is not included.
-This costs €41.25
+- Tot Montserrat includes a round trip train ticket, Audio-visual guide, entrance to the museum, and liquor tasting.
+Lunch is not included and this will cost €41,25.